Pith helmet: United States

 Throughout the Second World War, the U.S. Marine Corps, U.S. Navy, and the U. S. Army developed a cheaper, similar-looking alternative to the pith helmet, called the American fiber helmet, which was made from pressed fiber.
 Some of the helmets were printed with a camouflage pattern.
 The two main producers of the US military fiber pressed pith helmet were the International Hat Company and Hawley Products Company.
 Both companies had originally designed and manufactured several civilian models made from pressed fiber with a foil lining in the 1930s, aimed to be used by laborers who worked in the hot sun, from farms to road construction to other manual labor.

-The U.S. Marine Corps pith helmet (officially "Helmet, sun, rigid, fiber") has also seen use as a form of identification by rifle range cadres; similarly, the campaign hat is worn by rifle range instructors and drill instructors.
+The U.S. Marine Corps pith helmet (officially "Helmet, sun, rigid, fiber") has been used as a form of identification by rifle range cadres; similarly, rifle range instructors and drill instructors wear the campaign hat.
 The U.S. Navy also authorized a plastic khaki sun helmet for wear by officers in tropical regions during the mid-20th century.
 It was decorated with a full-size officer's hat crest on the front.

-White or light blue helmets of plastic material but traditional design are official optional uniform items worn today by letter carriers of the U.S. Postal Service to protect against both sun and rain.
+White or light blue helmets of plastic material but traditional design are official optional uniform items worn today by letter carriers of the U.S. Postal Service to protect against sun and rain.

+In 19th century Hawaii, King Kalākaua's Royal Guard adopted the sun helmet as part of their uniform in 1885.
+The Hawaii Air National Guard honors their legacy today with a special ceremonial unit that wears the 1885 uniform and sun helmet in support of the Governor at official state and other ceremonial functions.

+The Royal Guard's historical uniform and helmet are used to represent the Hawaii National Guard at the National Guard Heritage Room at Joint Base Fort Myer-Henderson Hall in Virginia.

 Vietnam

 After the Second World War, the communist Viet Minh in French Indochina, and later the People's Army of Vietnam of the North, based their helmet design, called mũ cối, on the French pith helmet.
-Today it is still widely worn by civilians in Vietnam (mostly in the North, but its use declined sharply in 2007 when the motorbike helmet became mandatory for motorbike riders).
-In design, the Vietnamese model was similar to the pre-Second World War civilian type, but covered in jungle green cloth or other colors depend on the army's branches (for example, blue for the Air Force), usually with a metal insignia at the front.

-It is considered as a symbol of the Vietnamese Army.
+Today it is still widely worn by civilians in Vietnam (mainly in the North, but its use declined sharply in 2007 when the motorbike helmet became mandatory for motorbike riders).
+In design, the Vietnamese model was similar to the pre-Second World War civilian type but covered in jungle green cloth or other colors depending on the army's branches (for example, blue for the Air Force), usually with a metal insignia at the front.
+It is considered a symbol of the Vietnamese Army.